 Our verdict

 Bridging the gap between running shoes and sneakers, the Adidas 4DFWD 2 boosts an exceptional, innovative 3D-printed midsole.
-This new version has an updated upper, a better fit, and traction, making it more convincing for running, yet still grabbing all the eyes when worn casually.
-Designed with 50% of recycled materials and exceptionally long-lasting, it’s definitely a cool choice, not only for Adidas fans.
+We found that this new version has an updated upper, a better fit, and traction, making it more convincing for running, yet still grabbing all the eyes when worn casually.
+What astounded us, even more, is its build that's composed of 50% recycled materials and is exceptionally long-lasting.

 Pros